QuentinRa/blog.quentinra.dev/maths/graph/terms/planar.md

 ## Face

-You know the bucket tool in image editor software?
+Do you know the bucket tool in image editors?
 A face is something colored by the bucked tool in one go.
 You got at least one unbounded face, which is the one not colored after coloring all of your faces.

 A face is a surface of the graph delimited by edges.
 It can be either a